gruntwork-io/terragrunt/docs/_docs/02_features/hooks.md

 block](/docs/reference/config-blocks-and-attributes/#terraform).

 ## Error Hooks
-Think of error hooks like exception handlers.
-They allow you to specifiy a list of expressions that can be used to catch errors and run custom commands when those errors occur.
+*Error hooks* are a special type of after hook that act as exception handlers.
+They allow you to specify a list of expressions that can be used to catch errors and run custom commands when those errors occur.
 Error hooks are executed after the before/after hooks.

 Here is an example:
 ``` hcl